 “Our clients have been welcoming us into their homes for the better part of a decade,” said Jason Perri, founder and chairman of Glamsquad.

-"Safety and well-being is our number one priority," Shecter said.
-"We have a strict new set of requirements for pros and customers, including required guidance on proper PPE, additional required certification for pros, and new cleaning and sanitising protocols for before, during, and after each appointment."
+“Safety and well-being is our number one priority,” Shecter said.
+“We have a strict new set of requirements for pros and customers, including required guidance on proper PPE, additional required certification for pros, and new cleaning and sanitizing protocols for before, during, and after each appointment.”